 When you purchase Summer Reading Challenge materials you gain access to our extensive range of downloadable resources to enhance the Summer Reading Challenge experience in your library - including logos, training material for staff and activity sheets for children.
 Resources will start to become available in mid-March and will be updated regularly, so you may wish to bookmark the page.

 Summer Reading Challenge coordinators can download this quick guide to accessing restricted resources to share with libraries taking part in Mischief Makers.

-The Mischief Makers book collection is available to order from your usual library suppliers.
+The Space Chase book collection will be available to order from your usual library suppliers in the New Year.